 Stumped?
 I suspect that few Americans, aside from scholars of world religion, will know that Indonesia is the world’s largest Muslim nation.
 About 88% of its population is Muslim, or about 205 million people.
 Part of the reason we don’t know that is that Islam in Indonesia is, by comparison to what we see among the jihadists, Al Qaeda, and Daesh (ISIS), quite tolerant.
 Indonesia has many problems, of course, including some episodes of religious violence and violations of religious liberty.
 But on the whole, Indonesians don’t need a “Coexist” bumper sticker – they’re already living in the reality of religious pluralism.

-Indonesia expert and religious liberty scholar Paul Marshall, who recently spoke at Baylor regarding Indonesia, has column at the Weekly Standard on the improbable qualities of Indonesian Islam.
+Indonesia expert and religious liberty scholar Paul Marshall, who recently spoke at Baylor regarding Indonesia, addresses the improbable qualities of Indonesian Islam.
 He explains how he attended a congress held by Nahdlatul Ulama (NU), “the world’s largest Muslim organization.”
 That’s right, the world’s largest Islamic organization, in the world’s largest Muslim country.
 Surely Marshall, a western scholar and a Christian, would not be welcome there?
 Not so.
 Marshall writes,

 NU’s gathering was a great, sprawling, colorful, four-day business reminiscent of a state fair.
 There were thousands of delegates, and tens of thousands of visitors and observers, though only a handful from abroad.
 The official delegates often appeared drained and strained since there were major and acrimonious disputes over election procedures for the new leadership, and the last sessions of the day did not begin until 11 p.m.
 But ordinary NU members were happy and friendly.
 I was asked over 100 times to be part of group photos.
 There was plenty of music from a large soundstage and scattered local bands, as well as an exhibition of NU-related art, myriad food stalls, commercial booths, foot massage stations, and endless vendors offering T-shirts, Islamic fashion, hats, rocks, toys, jewelry, buttons, CDs, bedsheets, and more.
 My prize: a combination cigarette lighter and bottle opener embossed with the NU logo.